 Tamar Valley in Tasmania

 As well as award-winning wine, you will also find some truly wonderful local food and produce in Tamar Valley.
-It is one of leading up-and-coming wine regions when it comes to cool climate wines such as Riesling and Pinot.
+It is one of the leading up-and-coming wine regions when it comes to cool-climate wines such as Riesling and Pinot.
 Make sure you stop in at the Holm Oak and Three Wishes vineyards.

 Hunter Valley in South East Australia

-Just less than 2 hours’ drive from Sydney, Hunter Valley is one of the oldest and most famous of Australia’s wine regions.
+Just less than 2 hours drive from Sydney, Hunter Valley is one of the oldest and most famous of Australia’s wine regions.
 Well-known labels such as Tyrells and Lindemans were established in this region.
-Coupled with its great wine heritage, the area boats a World Heritage listed national park and is one of the highest points in all of Australia.
+Coupled with its great wine heritage, the area boasts a World Heritage-listed national park and is one of the highest points in all of Australia.

 Yarra Valley in South East Australia

-Even more famous than Hunter Valley is Yarra Valley and can be accessed easily by car from the capital of the state – Melbourne.
-As with most of Australia, the area’s high points are the beautiful colours of the landscape and the just as beautiful vineyards.
-Due to the area’s cool climate, Yarra Valley is perhaps most famous for world-beating examples of Shiraz, Chardonnay and Sauvignon Blanc.
+Even more famous than Hunter Valley is Yarra Valley which can be accessed easily by car from the capital of the state – Melbourne.
+As with most of Australia, the area’s high points are the beautiful colors of the landscape and the just as beautiful vineyards.
+Due to the area’s cool climate, Yarra Valley is perhaps most famous for world-beating examples of Shiraz, Chardonnay, and Sauvignon Blanc.

 It is not only home to big players in the wine industry such as Yering Station and Rochford’s, but also to small boutique wineries and small family-run cellar doors, like Sutherland Estate, which offers a unique wine-tasting experience.